mfafinski/mfafinski.github.io/_posts/2017-6-12-Dublin_Workshop.md

 ---
 layout: post
-title: Late Antique and Early Medieval discussions in Mainz
+title: From how it really was to how it could have been
 image: /images/avatar.jpg
-excerpt: "Can we still write grand narratives like in the days of yore?"
+excerpt: "One of the really difficult questions that we face in contemporary historical writing is: can we still write grand narratives like in the days of yore?
+Is there still space for new Pirennes, Mommsens, Blochs, Huizingas?
+Or are we now firmly in the gilded age, when we need to focus solely on small history, case studies, fragments and very specialised topics?"
 ---

 #From how it really was to how it could have been.
 Challenging the Grand Narratives in Dublin